luciotato/LiteScript/devel/source/v0.8/Validate.lite.md

 -"any" default type for vars

-        opt.nodeClass = Grammar.ClassDeclaration
-        globalScope.addMember 'any',opt // used for "map string to any" - Dictionaries
+        globalScope.addMember 'any',{nodeClass:Grammar.ClassDeclaration} // used for "map string to any" - Dictionaries

 -arguments:any*